magda-io/magda-brown-bag/simple-deployment.md

 3> Create required secrets

+> __Please Note: Since v1.0.0, Magda's Helm Charts will auto create / manage secrets required by `magda-core`.
+You ONLY need to manually create secrets as described in this section when use any version earlier than v1.0.0.__

 > You need [pwgen](https://linux.die.net/man/1/pwgen) command line tool to follow the instruction below.
 If it's not availble on nyour system, you need to install one.

 ```bash